Mature years (1987–present)

-In 1994 Susan was invited to exhibit in a Foreign Showcase Exhibition in SoHo, New York.
-In a review of this exhibition, Susan is described as “… an artist equally talented and skilful as a printmaker, a sculptor, and a painter … White's prints carry important sociological messages as exemplified by The Seven Deadly Sins…" [referring to the blockprint The Seven Deadly Sins of Modern Times 1993].
+In 1994 White was invited to exhibit in the Foreign Showcase Exhibition in SoHo, New York.
+In the review, White is described as “… an artist equally talented and skilful as a printmaker, a sculptor, and a painter … White's prints carry important sociological messages as exemplified by The Seven Deadly Sins…”: The Seven Deadly Sins of modern times.

-Read more...» Childhood, student years (1951–1961)
+Read more...» Childhood and student years (1941–1961)

 » Early career (1962–1975)

-» Mid-career to international (1976–1987)
+» Mid-career (1976–1986)